 Ouray has plenty of amenities for travelers while Silverton offers a much more small-town feel.
 Both towns have cute small coffee shops and plenty of boutique goods.

 Notable activities include the Ouray Ice Park (winter only), Orvis Hot Springs (in Ridgway), and the Dallas Divide.
+There are so many fantastic Silverton and Ouray activities, you can easily spend more time here if you don’t like something else on the itinerary.

 The San Juans are striking mountains, with rust-stained soils and beautiful opportunities for hiking and 4-wheeling.
 Rent a side by side at Loop SxS Adventures and drive the famous Alpine Loop a 90-mile dirt track that winds its way through incredible mountain scenery.